mattsherwood87/CoNNECT/docs/source/project-specific_JSON_control_files/brain_extraction.rst

     * - args
       - OPTIONAL
       - string
-      - additional parameters to the command.
-Maps to a command-line argument as %s
+      - additional parameters to the command
     * - debug
       - OPTIONAL
       - boolean
       - if True, runs a faster version of the script.
 Only for testing.
-Implies -u 0.
-Requires single thread computation for complete reproducibility.
-Mapts to a command-line argument -z 1
+Implies -u 0
     * - dimension
       - OPTIONAL
       - integer
-      - image dimension (2 or 3).
-Maps to command-line argument -d %d
+      - image dimension (2 or 3)
     * - environ
       - OPTIONAL
       - dictionary